 She has a juror misconduct issue before her.

-But you know, okay, if she doesn't want to deal with that issue specifically, now I think we've got to get uh they have these jury questionnaires.
+Okay, if she doesn't want to deal with that issue specifically, now I think we've got to get they have these jury questionnaires.

 I think it would be critical to Stone's defense.

-Uh I assume this is almost considered Brady material like, and they would have a right to know what was in there.
+I assume this is almost considered Brady material-like, and they would have a right to know what was in there.

-And for example, did the defense uh not knowing this, they certainly would have rejected any person that had such a bias.
+And, for example, did the defense not knowing this, they certainly would have rejected any person that had such a bias.

-Uh but now that the judge knows that this individual is biased specifically against Roger Stone, it seems to me that this ought to be a slam dunk retrial.
+But now that the judge knows that this individual was biased specifically against Roger Stone, it seems to me that this ought to be a slam-dunk retrial.

 Well, you're right.